Bert Bell: Final days (1958–1959)

+Bell had named Baltimore Colts owner Carroll Rosenbloom as his executor.
+Bell had been Rosenbloom's backfield coach at Penn in the early 1950s, and later had convinced Rosenbloom to purchase the Colts after becoming commissioner.
+Rosenbloom owned the Colts in 1958 when they won the greatest game ever played, and brought greater national attention to the NFL.
+After Bell's death, Rosenbloom hired Bell's sons Upton and Bert Jr. to work for the Colts.

 Legacy and honors

 Bell was inducted into the Professional Football Hall of Fame, the Penn Athletics Hall of Fame, the Philadelphia Sports Hall of Fame, and Haverford's Athletic Hall of Fame.
 The Maxwell Football Club, which he founded in 1937, has presented the best NFL player of the year with the Bert Bell Award since 1959.
 The Bert Bell Benefit Bowl was exhibited in his honor from 1960 through 1969.
+A statue of Bell will be unveiled on October 25, 2024, at the University of Pennsylvania's Franklin Field.
+The historical maker to Bell in Narberth, Pennsylvania is within blocks of his family's home at 323 Haverford Avenue.

 Although he did not have the wherewithal to prevent the wholesale betting on games, he was proactive in ensuring games were not tampered with by gamblers, and he created the foundation of the contemporary NFL anti-gambling policy.

 Bell was criticized as being too strict with his refusal to let sold-out games to be televised locally.
 Nevertheless, his balancing of television broadcasts against protecting game attendance made the NFL the "healthiest professional sport in America", and he was the "leading protagonist in pro football's evolution into America's major sport."
 He had understood that the league needed a cooperative television contract with revenue-sharing, but he failed to overcome the obstacles to achieve it.
 He was portrayed by sportswriters as ensuring the owners treated the players fairly, and his decision to recognize the NFLPA in the face of adversity from owners was a "master stroke" in thwarting Congressional intervention.
-After he initiated terms for a pension plan with the players in 1959, little progress was made with the NFLPA, however, the first players' pension plan – the Bert Bell National Football League Retirement Plan – was approved in 1962.
+After he initiated terms for a pension plan with the players in 1959, little progress was made with the NFLPA, but three years after his death, the first players' pension plan was approved in 1962, which currently carries the names of Bell and then-commissioner Pete Rozelle ("Bert Bell / Pete Rozell Retirement Plan"), which was initially funded by the Playoff Bowl in 1960.

 Bell's implementation of the draft did not show immediate results, but it was "the single greatest contributor to the [league]'s prosperity" in its first eighty-four years.
 His original version of the draft was later ruled unconstitutional, but his anchoring of the success of the league to competitive balance has been "hailed by contemporaries and sports historians".

-Bell had often said, "[o]n any given Sunday, any team in the NFL can beat any other team."
+Bell's belief in the efficacy of parity for the financial health of the league is best summarized by his most famous quotation, made to the press in November 1952 to explain an uptick in stadium attendance: